FeroXx07/Game-Installer-Creation/docs/index.md

 ![Attended installation](https://raw.githubusercontent.com/FeroXx07/Game-Installer-Creation/main/docs/gifs/WizardGIF.gif)

-  Is the most common form of installation.
+  It's the most common form of installation.
 An installation process usually needs a user who attends it to make choices, such as accepting or declining an end-user license      agreement (EULA), specifying preferences such as the installation location, supplying passwords or assisting in product activation.

 **2. Silent installation**